Glossary

 Early connections

-Early connections may include a combination of services such as connecting children and families to community and other government services, practical information relevant to a child’s development, early supports, and assistance to apply to the NDIS.
+Early connections may include a combination of services, such as connecting children and families to community and mainstream supports, practical information relevant to a child’s development, early supports, and assistance to apply to the NDIS.

 Early intervention